1101-datascience/finalproject-finalproject_group11/README.md

 * Which metric do you use
   * We use RMSE as our metric.
 * Is your improvement significant?
+  * Yes, we improve the RMSE from 3.45 to 3.41
 * What is the challenge part of your project?
+  * Test chose the most appropriate features

 ## References
 * Packages you use